gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 ### Karina Grullon-Perez, Undergraduate Student

+### Auburn Lattanzio, Undergraduate Student
+Auburn is a Junior majoring in Mathematics and minoring in Psychology at Pennsylvania State University.
+She hopes to apply the skills she has learned as a Math major to research in Psychology after she graduates in May 2017.

 ### Jun Oh, Undergraduate Student
 Jun is a junior majoring in biology with emphasis in neuroscience and minoring in psychology.
 He's been in Dr. Gilmore's lab for two semesters.
 After graduating from Penn State, Jun plans to continue research in neuroimanging and apply to medical schools.

 ### Michael O'Neill, Undergraduate Student
 Michael grew up in State College, PA and graduated from State College Area High School in May 2013.
 He is currently enrolled at Penn State University, double majoring in Psychology and Communication: Arts and Sciences as an undergrad.
 He plans to graduate in 2017.